 Diagnosing Crohn’s Disease

-Our specialists use a number of methods to diagnose your problem that includes performing a physical exam, reviewing your medical history and ordering a colonoscopy.
-Biopsies will be taken during your procedure if there are areas of inflammation or ulceration concerning for crohn’s disease.
-Since Crohn’s disease can look like other illnesses, multiple tests often are needed to form an accurate diagnosis.
+Our specialists use several methods to diagnose your problem, including performing a physical exam, reviewing your medical history, and ordering a colonoscopy.
+If there are areas of inflammation or ulceration associated with Crohn’s disease, biopsies will be taken during the procedure.
+Because Crohn’s disease can resemble other conditions, multiple tests are often required to make an accurate diagnosis.
 Some other tests include:

 - Biopsy tissue sample